 Any intoxication manslaughter conviction will stay permanently in your public record.
 With a charge of this magnitude on your record, you will struggle to find employment, rent a dwelling, get into school, or obtain any professional license.
 As a convicted felon, you will lose several of your constitutional rights, including the right to vote or own a firearm.

-An Intoxication Manslaughter Lawyer Will Fight for You
+An Intoxication Manslaughter Lawyer in Allen Will Fight for You

 Rest assured that the police and prosecutor will do everything in their power to convict you for this extremely serious charge.
 The prosecutor will likely encourage you to plead guilty, potentially by offering to limit your prison sentence.
 Understand, however, that this will not help you avoid the most serious penalties associated with intoxication manslaughter charges.